Mahbaneh/ESPA/README.md

 **2. Configuring tissue-type contrast augmentation:**

-We geberated variations of augmented axial slices for train and validation data.
+We generated variations of augmented axial slices for train and validation data.
 We also generated augmented 3D scans for test data.
-Inputs are ...
-You extract the distribution of differences and they are in ....
-The list of images
-And the images in FinalFiles

-There are three **input arguments** for input data: 1) external_scanner_image_adrs, 2) target_scanner_image_adrs, 2) CVfolds_adrs.
-1) _external_scanner_image_adrs_ is the address for images of the _source_ scanner (_source_ data).
+We first elaborate on generating augmented axial slices.
+For this, there are three **input arguments** for input data: 1) dist_adr, 2) train_image_input_info, 3) validation_image_input_info, and 4) mask_adr.
+1) _dist_adr_ is the address for distribution of parametric differences between source and multi-scanner data.
+We provided these distributions for cross-validated multi--scanner data.
+2) _train_image_input_info_ is the address to the list of train images, 3)
+2)
+3)   images of the _source_ scanner (_source_ data).
 2) _target_scanner_image_adrs_ is the address to the directory of images for the source scanners (_multi-scanner_ data).
 3) _CVfolds_adrs_ is the address to the list of cross-validated images, if we used cross-validation for the multi-scanner data.
 Running the following command, a new **output folder** is created as "save" containing the trained residual-StarGAN models.
 The trained generator is then used for generating augmented images.
 The augmented images are then used for training ESPA_Res.

+Inputs are ...
+You extract the distribution of differences and they are in ....
+The list of images
+And the images in FinalFiles

 Outputs are ...